meows/racket/docs/circles.md

 that more numbers come after, but what is `π`?
 Is it just a bunch of numbers that people memorize?

-As it happens, many people are also already aware of how to calculate the circumference of a circle, which is just `π` multiplied by the diameter.
-If you take the formula `C = π * D`, and you divide both sides by `D`, you'll end up
+You may already be aware of how to calculate the circumference of a circle, which is just `π` multiplied by the diameter.
+If you take the formula `C = π * D`, and you divide both sides by `D`, you'll end up with:
-with:

 `π = C / D`